Pranavbp525/PersonalTrainerAI/src/rag_model/README.md

 1. **Naive RAG**: A baseline implementation with direct vector similarity search
 2. **Advanced RAG**: Enhanced with query expansion, sentence-window retrieval, and re-ranking
 3. **Modular RAG**: A flexible system with query classification and specialized retrievers
-4. **Graph RAG**: Uses a knowledge graph structure to represent relationships between fitness concepts
-5. **RAPTOR RAG**: Employs multi-step reasoning with iterative retrieval for complex queries
+4. **RAPTOR RAG**: Employs multi-step reasoning with iterative retrieval for complex queries

 ## Architecture Comparison